gorhill/uBlock/README.md

 ## Philosophy

-uBO is **NOT** an "ad blocker"; it is a wide-spectrum content blocker. uBO blocks ads through the [Adblock Plus filter syntax][How To Filters] and [extends][Extended Syntax] the syntax to work with custom rules and filters.
+uBO is **NOT** an "ad blocker"; it is a wide-spectrum content blocker. uBO blocks ads through the [EasyList filter syntax][How To Filters] and [extends][Extended Syntax] the syntax to work with custom rules and filters.
 Furthermore, the advanced mode allows uBO to work in [default-deny mode][Default Deny], which will cause [all 3rd-party network requests][3rd Party Requests] to be blocked by default unless allowed by the user.

 It is important to note that using a blocker is **NOT** [theft].
 Do not fall for this creepy idea.
 The _ultimate_ logical consequence of `blocking = theft` is the criminalization of the inalienable right to privacy.